WanionTechnologies/Encryptable/docs/LIMITATIONS.md

 - 🔧 **Increased complexity** - Need fallback logic to check which system has each user's data
 - 👥 **Dormant users** - Users who never log in won't migrate; may need email prompts or accept data loss after migration deadline

-**This preserves zero-knowledge:** You only migrate data when you legitimately have the user's secret (during authentication), never collecting all secrets at once.
+**This preserves request-scoped knowledge:** You only migrate data when you legitimately have the user's secret (during authentication), never collecting all secrets at once.

 **Why bulk migration is impossible:**
 - To migrate all data at once, you would need **ALL user secrets**
-- Storing or collecting all secrets completely **breaks the zero-knowledge security model**
+- Storing or collecting all secrets completely **breaks the transient knowledge security model**
-- This is by design - it proves the zero-knowledge guarantee is genuine
+- This is by design - it proves the transient knowledge guarantee is genuine

 **Bottom line:** While you're not permanently locked into Encryptable, migration requires careful planning and a gradual, user-driven approach.
 Factor this into your decision when adopting the framework.